lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Schedule heavy jobs off-peak and stagger them.
 - Add CloudWatch alarms and budget alerts.

-If you want, provide me: (a) a short list of your workload types (ETL, dashboards, ad hoc), (b) typical concurrency and run durations, and I’ll produce a quick RPU‑seconds estimate and specific knobs to change.

 ## How do you balance BI concurrency with ETL throughput under cost constraints?
 Goal: keep interactive BI dashboards fast for many users while letting ETL/load jobs finish reasonably quickly — without overpaying.
 Tactics fall into four areas: workload isolation and scheduling, Redshift workload management and elastic capacity, data/model optimizations, and cost controls/alternatives.